 General

-Understanding blackberry and raspberry plant growth is necessary for proper training and pruning of caneberry plants.
-The crown of the blackberry and raspberry plant is perennial, and canes are biennial.
-Management of canes varies with plant type, pruning and training, and the particular trellis system used.
+Understanding seasonal growth cycles of blackberries and raspberries is necessary for proper training and pruning of caneberry plants.
+The crown of the blackberry and raspberry plants is perennial (live for many years), and the canes are biennial (two-year lifecycle).
+Management of canes varies by fruiting type, pruning and training practices, and the trellis system in use.
+Seasonal checklists are included in the Southern Region Small Fruit Consortium Small Fruits Newsletters.

 Floricane-Fruiting Blackberries and Raspberries